netguycode/wp-p3-profiler/readme.txt

 This version addresses a path disclosure issue.
 Users are encouraged to upgrade.

 == Frequently Asked Questions ==

+= Why are Jetpack and Yoast SEO slowing my site down so much? =

+They're really not.
+P3 measures your site's performance while you're logged in.
+This activates extra features on these plugins for administrators that will not be visible to your users.
+The teams behind these plugins have put a lot of work on optimizing their plugins for performance and you should feel safe leaving these plugins installed and active.

 = I installed P3, what now? =